-Since there are too much free parameters in the SHELLSPEC code (because there are several environmental body), in this stage, we kept the parameters of the primary and the secondary (those obtained in sections 3, 4 and 5) fix and studied the effect of the parameters related to the accretion disc, spot, jet, stream and shell on the light curve to obtain the best fit to the observed data.
+Since there were many free parameters in the SHELLSPEC code (because there were several adjustable environmental body), in this stage, the parameters of the primary and the secondary (those obtained in section 3) were fixed.
+The effect of the parameters concerning to the accretion disc, spot, jet, stream and shell on the light curve was studied to obtain the best fit on the observed data.

-Keep fixing the free parameters of the primary and secondary stars on the values obtained on the basis of the WD code solutions will not eventuate a bad result, because the WD code, noticeably is a perfect code to derive the parameters of the stars those are in the binary systems and thus we will not centralize our calculation on the free parameters of the primary and secondary and will attend to the other objects.

-Beside, we only consider \emph{R} filter observation of Mader et al. (2005) for our solutions, since as it is shown in Table 2, the accuracy of the results for this filter are more than others.
+Fixing the free parameters of the primary and secondary stars for the values obtained on the basis of the WD code solutions will not lead to the bad results because the WD code is a perfect code to derive the parameters of the stars which are in the binary systems and thus we do not centralize our calculations on the free parameters of the primary and secondary and attend to the other objects.
+On the other hand, \emph{R} filter observations of Mader et al. (2005) were considered for the solutions since as it is shown in Table 2, the accuracy of the results for this filter is more than others.